aritrichatterjee9/aritrichatterjee9/README.md

 ###
 <h4>
   Hi there 👋 I'm Aritri Chatterjee, but you can call me Auri.
-I design the web in MERN, and some of my repos are deployed on Vercel.
+I design the web, and some of my repos are deployed on Vercel.
 Check out my personal website <a href="https://aritri-portfolio.vercel.app/">here</a> and enjoy!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h4>